Leicester City F.C.: The club's most successful era (2016–2021)

 The club qualified for the UEFA Champions League for the first time in their history on 10 April 2016, as a result of a 2–0 away win at Sunderland and Tottenham Hotspur's 3–0 win over Manchester United.
-The 2016–17 Champions League campaign would also be the club's first season competing in European football for 15 years.
+The 2016–17 Champions League campaign would also be the club's first season in European football for 15 years.

-On 2 May 2016, Leicester City won the Premier League, after Chelsea came from two goals down to draw 2–2 with Tottenham Hotspur at the "Battle of Stamford Bridge".
-Bookmakers thought Leicester's title win was so unlikely that Ladbrokes and William Hill offered odds of 5,000–1 for it at the start of the season, which subsequently resulted in the largest payout in British sporting history with total winnings of £25 million.
-A number of newspapers described Leicester's title success as the greatest sporting shock ever; multiple bookmakers including Ladbrokes and William Hill had never paid out at such long odds for any sport.
-One book was titled "The Unbelievables", a spin-off harking back to Arsenal's undefeated team "The Invincibles".
+On 2 May 2016, Leicester City won the Premier League, after Chelsea came from two goals down at Stamford Bridge to draw 2–2 with Tottenham Hotspur, in a match that was labelled "The Battle Of The Bridge."
+Bookmakers thought Leicester's title win was so unlikely that Ladbrokes and William Hill offered odds of 5,000–1 for it at the start of the season, which subsequently resulted in the largest payout in British sporting history, with total winnings of £25 million.
+Multiple newspapers described Leicester's title success as the greatest sporting shock ever; a number of bookmakers (including Ladbrokes and William Hill) had never paid out at such long odds for any sport.
 The scale of the surprise title victory attracted global attention for the club and the city of Leicester.
 The Economist declared it would be "pored over for management lessons."
-Several commentators viewed it as an inspiration to other clubs and fundamentally transforming expectations.
+Several commentators viewed it as transformative to the expectations faced by clubs outside of the league's traditional 'Big Six.'
+On 16 May 2016, over 240,000 supporters lined the streets of Leicester to celebrate the club's historic title win.

-Leicester became known for their counterattacking style of play, "incredible pace in the areas it is most essential" and defensive solidarity.
-Former boss Nigel Pearson was credited by pundits and fans as having laid the foundations for Leicester's title-winning season.
-Reacting to the title win, executive chairman of the Premier League Richard Scudamore said:
+During the 2015–16 campaign, Leicester became known for their counterattacking style of play, "incredible pace in the areas it is most essential" and defensive solidity.
+Former manager Nigel Pearson was widely credited as having laid the foundations for Leicester's major success.
+In reaction to the title triumph, executive chairman of the Premier League Richard Scudamore said:

 "If this was a once in every 5,000-year event, then we've effectively got another 5,000 years of hope ahead of us."